Hetero-EUCLID: Interpretable model discovery for heterogeneous hyperelastic materials using stress-unsupervised learning: Introduction

 Although stress-unsupervised ANN/RNN surrogates are capable of learning complicated constitutive models, they do not provide interpretable constitutive models.
 The EUCLID framework \citep{flaschel_unsupervised_2021} was initially introduced to model complicated homogeneous hyperelastic constitutive behavior in an interpretable manner.
 This was achieved through sparse symbolic regression using a pre-defined library of known strain energy densities.
 The EUCLID framework has since been extended to model homogeneous elastoplastic materials \citep{flaschel2022discovering}, viscoelastic materials \citep{marino_automated_2023}, and generalized standard materials \citep{flaschel2023automated}.
-Most of the aforementioned works address the modeling of homogeneous materials.
+Most of the aforementioned works focus on modeling homogeneous materials.